Wyver-Solutions/wyver-solutions/_posts/2015-12-05-service-architecture-corporate-learning.md

 - What Content resources do we need to provide to answer user's questions to the Search service?
 - Which Content resources are being underused?
-- Where can I find an expert on topic "x"?
+- Where can I find an expert on topic &ldquo;x&rdquo;?
 - How good are our assessments at differentiating accurately between people?

 The Analytics service can be used in support of A-B testing, where a slight tweak is made to a service to see the impact of the change.

 Note that, if the Analytics service also has access to performance data, then even more useful analysis can be made to answer questions such as:

-- Does our "x" course have an impact on performance?
+- Does our &ldquo;x&rdquo; course have an impact on performance?
 - How do high-achieving people use the learning services?

 # References

-Caple, C. (1996) "The Effects of Spaced Practice and Spaced Review on Recall and Retention Using Computer Assisted Instruction", available from: http://eric.ed.gov/?id=ED427772
+Caple, C. (1996) &ldquo;The Effects of Spaced Practice and Spaced Review on Recall and Retention Using Computer Assisted Instruction&rdquo;, available from: [http://eric.ed.gov/?id=ED427772](http://eric.ed.gov/?id=ED427772)

-Siemens, G. (2005) "Connectivism: A Learning Theory for the Digital Age", available from: http://www.itdl.org/journal/jan_05/article01.htm
+Siemens, G. (2005) &ldquo;Connectivism: A Learning Theory for the Digital Age&rdquo;, available from: [http://www.itdl.org/journal/jan_05/article01.htm](http://www.itdl.org/journal/jan_05/article01.htm)

-Shackleton-Jones, N. (2010) "Towards a working theory of learning: the affective context model", available from: http://www.aconventional.com/2010/05/towards-working-theory-of-learning.html
+Shackleton-Jones, N. (2010) &ldquo;Towards a working theory of learning: the affective context model&rdquo;, available from: [http://www.aconventional.com/2010/05/towards-working-theory-of-learning.html](http://www.aconventional.com/2010/05/towards-working-theory-of-learning.html)

-Medina, J. (2014) "Brain rules", available from: http://www.brainrules.net/about-brain-rules
+Medina, J. (2014) &ldquo;Brain rules&rdquo;, available from: [http://www.brainrules.net/about-brain-rules](http://www.brainrules.net/about-brain-rules)